mpv-player/mpv/DOCS/man/lua.rst

 =============

 mpv can load Lua scripts.
+Scripts in ``~/.mpv/lua/`` will be loaded on program start, or if passed to ``--lua``. mpv appends ``~/.mpv/lua`` to the end of lua's path so you can import them too.
+Since it's added to the end, don't name scripts you want to import the same as lua libraries because they will be overshadowed by them.

-Scripts in ``~/.mpv/lua/`` will be loaded on program start, or if passed to ``--lua``. mpv provides the built-in module ``mp``, which provides functions to send commands to the mpv core and to retrieve information about playback state, user settings, file information, and so on.
+mpv provides the built-in module ``mp``, which provides functions to send commands to the mpv core and to retrieve information about playback state, user settings, file information, and so on.

 These scripts can be used to control mpv in a similar way to slave mode.
 Technically, the Lua code uses the client API internally.